Proceedings are online (available here)

 Workshop participants will get a free hard copy and free online access for a limited time.

-The 5th International Workshop on 'Hybrid Systems Biology' will be held on October 20th and 21st in Grenoble (France) in the new IMAG building.
+The 5th International Workshop on 'Hybrid Systems Biology' was held on October 20th and 21st in Grenoble (France) in the new IMAG building.

 - Eugenio Cinquemani, INRIA, Grenoble, France

 - Alexandre Donzé, University of California, Berkeley, USA

 - Sophie Azzaro, INRIA Grenoble - Rhône-Alpes, (sophie dot azzaro at inria dot fr)